lamdoanduc/Exploratory-data-analysis-projects/CaseData_2020_ID029/README.md

 - If the anomalies can be normalized in order to add value to the company.
 - The team might be asked to re-perform this check in the future.
 Therefore, consider creating a solution that can be reused for similar clients.
 - What opportunities can be identified from the data that can provide value to the client.

+## Files
+- Report.ipynb: the casestudy report
+- Code - 2020_ID029.ipynb: the python code used for EDA and ML models